Benmuiruri/rails-mint/README.md

 - GitHub: [Ben Kiarie](https://github.com/Benmuiruri) - Follow me on Github, browse my projects, and leave a star for any project you like.
 - Twitter: [Optimize](https://twitter.com/_optimize) - Follow me on Twitter I will make your Timeline a bit more interesting
-- LinkedIn: [Ben Kiarie](https://www.linkedin.com/in/benjamin-kiarie-180b66149/) - Connect with me on LinkedIn and help each other grow professionally
+- LinkedIn: [Ben Kiarie](https://www.linkedin.com/in/benjamin-kiarie-180b66149/) - Connect with me on LinkedIn lets expand our network for mutual benefits.

 ## 🤝 Contributing